Investigate, Diagnose and Defeat Disease

-As a leader in medical education, the George Washington University’s (GW) School of Medicine and Health Sciences offers a suite of online Bachelor’s, Post-Baccalaureate Certificates and Master’s in Molecular Biology and Biotechnology programs geared toward laboratory professionals looking to advance to leadership positions, or individuals new to this exciting field.
+As a leader in medical education, the George Washington University’s (GW) School of Medicine and Health Sciences offers a suite of Post-Baccalaureate Certificates and Master’s in Molecular Biology and Biotechnology program geared toward laboratory professionals looking to advance to leadership positions, or individuals new to this exciting field.

 Request more information

 Whether you’re curious about a specific program or the day-to-day requirements of learning online, we’re here to answer your questions.
 Fill out the form and we’ll be in touch.

 Given the rise of commercialized, at-home DNA testing kits and recently proven medical capabilities particularly in cancer diagnosis and treatment, the need for diagnostic molecular scientists who can ethically and properly manage the challenges of molecular testing and the data it provides is great.